Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Introduction

 \section{Introduction}

 Religion has traditionally played a central role in human societies, shaping both personal development and cultural change.
-The complexity and diversity of religious phenomena have led to long-standing debates among scholars about how to conceptualize and measure "religiosity."
-Definitional and methodological proposals vary significantly across disciplines.
-Some focus on the formation of beliefs about supernatural agents within individuals, for example, while others focus on the function of ritual behaviours in group cohesion.
-We believe that the scientific study of these highly contested and extremely complicated phenomena calls for a multidisciplinary approach encompassing fields as diverse as cognitive science, evolutionary biology, moral psychology, anthropology, sociology, and political science \cite{Shults2014}.
-In this article, we describe a way of conceptualizing religion in light of quantitative factor analyses of a wide range of variables culled from large scale survey data.
-These analyses led to the discovery of four highly correlated factors, providing a new way of measuring "religiosity" that contributes to our understanding of the interrelationships (and possible causal links) among the core components of the relevant phenomena.
+The complexity and diversity of religious phenomena have led to long-standing debates among scholars about how to conceptualize and measure ``religiosity.''
+The scientific study of these highly contested and extremely complicated phenomena calls for a multidisciplinary approach encompassing fields as diverse as cognitive science, evolutionary biology, moral psychology, anthropology, sociology, and political science \cite{Shults2014}.

 Several researchers have utilized statistical analyses of large data sets based on large scale surveys such as the World Values Survey (WVS), the European Values Survey (EVS) or the International Social Survey Programme (ISSP).
 For example, Gervais and Najle \cite{gervais_learned_2015} used three variables in the WVS related to belief in God, religious upbringing and attendance to services to show, via a signal detection approach, that religious upbringing has a strong influence on later belief in God.
 Norris and Inglehart \cite{norris_sacred_2011} presented a conceptual scheme connecting a number of hypotheses for explaining secularization (\cite{norris_sacred_2011}, Fig. 1.1, page 15), which they define as the erosion of religious participation, values and beliefs.
 They classify the latter as ``indicators of religiosity'' (\cite{norris_sacred_2011}, Table 2.1, page 41).
 Their factor analysis in Table 7.1 of \cite{norris_sacred_2011} describes three factors of ``Work Ethic,'' but no attempt was made to carry out a corresponding analysis on the religiosity ``indicators.''
 Inglehart and Welzel \cite{inglehart_modernization_2005,inglehart_development_2008} used sets of selected variables in the WVS, EVS and ISSP to provide supporting evidence for their theories on secularization and the human development path (both of which are related to religion).
 More recently, Doebler has identified three ``dimensions'' of religion (believing, belonging, and attendance) based on a multilevel analysis of the EVS \cite{Doebler2014}.